How Much Does a Roof Replacement Cost in 2025?

 Check out our detailed cost per square foot guide to see how materials, roof type, and location impact your total price.
 Includes real-world examples and 2025-specific pricing insights for both residential and commercial projects.

 Key takeaway: Roof replacement pricing is best viewed as a range shaped by material, labor, and regional factors.
-Whether you’re budgeting for a home in Florida or managing a commercial property elsewhere, understanding the price per square foot helps you evaluate estimates fairly and plan accordingly.
+Whether you’re budgeting for a home in Florida or managing a commercial property elsewhere, understanding the cost of roof per square foot helps you evaluate estimates fairly and plan accordingly.

 Key Factors That Affect Roof Replacement Costs